 Kadcyla must be reconstituted and diluted by a healthcare professional and administered as an intravenous infusion.
 It must not be administered as an intravenous push or bolus.

-Always keep this medicine in the closed original pack at a temperature of 2ºC – 8 ºC in a refrigerator.
+Always keep this medicine in the closed original pack at a temperature of 2 °C – 8 °C in a refrigerator.
 A vial of Kadcyla reconstituted with water for injections (not supplied) is stable for 24 hours at

-2ºC – 8 ºC after reconstitution and must not be frozen.
+2 °C – 8 °C after reconstitution and must not be frozen.

 Appropriate aseptic technique should be used.
 Appropriate procedures for the preparation of chemotherapeutic medicinal products should be used.